-If you suffer from gaming sickness, there’s unfortunately no scientific evidence you’ll ever free yourself from its grasp.
+If you suffer from gaming sickness and are looking for some motion sickness medicine, there’s unfortunately no scientific evidence you’ll ever free yourself from its grasp.
 But just like with regular motion sickness, there are things you can do to delay your symptoms, decrease their intensity, and even train your brain to stop triggering them.

 And as much as you may want to play through the pain—don’t.
 It won’t work.